1. Introduction

 public static void Write(string fmt, params object[] args) {...}

-public static void WriteLine(string fmt, params object[] args) {...}
+static void WriteLine(string fmt, params object[] args) {...}

 ...